 The CR-V also looks to adopt a sportier and more upscale look based on these spy photos, which show a larger, more aggressive front grille along with a longer hood and a less minivan-like stance.
 The CR-V’s signature vertical taillights are visible, and the headlights look like they’re taken directly from an Acura.
 We can’t see much of the crossover’s interior, but practicality and spaciousness will undoubtedly remain a priority.

 Why It Matters: The CR-V has sat atop the growing compact-crossover sales heap for the past several years, but its lead is eroding as new competitors arrive with more-advanced technology features and improved driving dynamics.
-The Ford Escape and the Toyota RAV4, for instance, are ahead of the CR-V in the sales race so far in 2016.
+The Ford Escape and the Toyota RAV4, for instance, were ahead of the CR-V in the sales race so far in 2016.
 With this redesigned CR-V, Honda surely will be looking to take back its crown, with class-leading fuel-economy figures, tech offerings, interior space, and—if the new Civic’s great chassis is any indication—driving dynamics.
-It’ll have to beat the Mazda CX-5, our current favorite among small crossovers, in that regard.
+It’ll have to beat the Mazda CX-5, our current favourite among small crossovers, in that regard.

 Estimated Arrival and Price: Look for the new CR-V to arrive sometime in 2017 as a 2018 model.
-Pricing shouldn’t change much compared with the current CR-V, which starts at $24,645 for a FWD LX and ranges up to $34,295 for a loaded, AWD Touring model, although the possible third-row option could drive the stickers higher for those packages that include it.
+Pricing shouldn’t change much compared with the current CR-V, which starts at $24,645 for an FWD LX and ranges up to $34,295 for a loaded, AWD Touring model, although the possible third-row option could drive the stickers higher for those packages that include it.